The 'Grand

 something quite different.

-Now for those who aren't familiar with the
+For those who aren't familiar with the

 niceties of Masonic recognition, all of this may seem very tedious.
 However,

-it's necessary in order to ensure that those who are seeking to join Freemasonry will,
+such requirements are necessary in order to ensure that those who are seeking to join Freemasonry will,

 in fact, have the ability to 'travel in foreign countries' as Master Masons and